evodify/evodify.github.io/_posts/2019-03-22-rivers-map-in-r.md

 <h2> Conclusion</h2>

 <p>R is proven to be a universal tool for making great scientific illustrations for free.
-Making a a map with rivers is R is also simple and effective.
+Making a map with rivers is R is also simple and effective.
 You only need to find the right shapefile of rivers you want to plot.
-Moreover, you can use shapefiles of any other geospatial objects (roads, mountains, climate data etc) to add them to the map.</p>
+Moreover, you can use shapefiles of any other geospatial objects (roads, mountains, climate data, etc) to add them to the map.</p>